tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 ### Testing in Android
-When you implement your first feature in android app, you ran your application on a physical device and also sometimes on emulator to verify if the code works as expected.
+When you implement your first feature in Android app, you ran your application on a physical device and also sometimes on emulator to verify if the code works as expected.
 This means you already tested an application, albeit a manual test.

 **Types of Tests**
 - Functional Tests : Does my app do what it's supposed to do ?